 One philosophy I find very useful in doing whatever it takes is to keep telling myself, “If you are too comfortable, you are not growing.”
 If we are truly honest with ourselves, we find that it is in the uncomfortable moments of life, we can look back and see the most growth.

+The place I chose to begin in my life was with my morning routine.
 Building a brand-new routine takes discipline, commitment and perseverance.

 When I first developed the morning portion of my new routine, I determined to awaken 1.5 hours earlier each day (4:30am) and create a sort of “power hour” filled with exercise, prayer, affirmations and insightful podcasts.
 The mental exercise prepared me to start my day with an outstanding mind set.
 While the physical exercise empowered both brain and body to become more alert, creative and clear.
 Within only a few weeks, I noticed more energy to tackle the day as well as relief from brain fatigue and brain fog.